 I was traveling by myself, which has never inhibited me from relishing in a well laid out meal.
 There were other solo diners who were enjoying their delicious meals too.
 It was nice to know that it was just not me who did not want to wait for someone to join them at La Trainera.

 Lunch at this legendary seafood restaurante was an exceptional experience.
 There were many dishes that I wanted to try, so I chose several small dishes.
 It gave me a chance to just taste La Trainera on my first visit to Madrid.
-I already knew that I wanted to come back to this majestic city and this well loved restaurant.
+I already knew that I wanted to return to this majestic city, and this well loved restaurant.

 —— On the Table ——

 Since I knew that I would be lunching on fresh Spanish seafood, I decided on a local white wine from Catalonia.
 This blended white wine was refreshing, and chilled perfectly.
 The light fruitiness paired well with all of my savory dishes, even down to the sweetness of my Santiago cake.

 I typically do not eat from the bread basket that is put down at a European restaurant’s dining table.
 The majority of the restaurants you will have to pay for your basket of bread.
 On this occasion I did eat from the bread basket because the assortment of pan went well with the dishes I ordered.